How we deliver

 Roles and responsibilities: The International Markets team is responsible for favourably positioning Australian red meat in global markets by promoting its superior product integrity and positive image through the True Aussie brand.

-The International Markets team works in three key areas:
+The International Markets team works in two key areas:

 - improving and defending market access by supporting trade liberalisation and removing technical trade barriers